 We used a Elecraft K3 without any tuner and about 10m of H155 coax.
 The VSWR was on all band 1:1.1 or 1:1.2 so a tuner was not needed at all.

-The direction of the sloper was north east because of the butterfly radiation diagram we thought.
+The direction of the sloper was north east because of the butterfly radiation diagram, we thought.
 With that setup we were able to work all Asia, North/South America and of course Europe.
-In the tropics the short wave bands are closed totally in the noon hours and will open late afternoon or night time.
+In the tropics the short wave bands are closed totally in the noon hours (or just no activity ?) and will open late afternoon or night time.
 After calling some CQ’s on the IOTA QRG we produced every day a huge pileup at Japan.
 I didn’t know that there are so many active amateurs at Japan. 😀

 Conditions on short wave has been not very good that time but we managed to make some hundreds of QSO on short wave beside our main EME operation when the moon was down.
 On 80m/40M we reached several times Europe with a good QSO rate mainly in CW.